Best 15 Vegan Iodine Sources For Your Kids

 If your doctor feels you have an iodine deficit, they will usually conduct one of four tests to determine your iodine levels:

-Over the course of a 24-hour period, this test evaluates how much iodine you excrete in your urine.
+Over 24 hours, this test evaluates how much iodine you excrete in your urine.
 It isn't the quickest or most convenient exam available.
-(You must collect all of your urine samples within a 24-hour period.)
+(You must collect all of your urine samples within 24 hours.)
 However, it is fairly correct.

 Conclusion